Gextro/delivery_car/README.md

 # delivery_car
-made by using c#
+# made by using c#
-basic car delivery system fro minor projects
+# basic car delivery system for minor projects